igorski/MWEngine/README.md

 ### Documentation

-This repository is constantly being updated and as such so is the documentation.
-You can view the Wiki (which will document the basic engine architecture) here:
+You can view the Wiki (which documents all of the engine's actors as well as a variety of real world use cases) here:

 [https://github.com/igorski/MWEngine/wiki](https://github.com/igorski/MWEngine/wiki)

-Note you can also view the contents of the header files to get more details about the inner workings of each class.
+Note that you can also view the contents of the header files to get more details about the inner workings of each class.

 ### Unit tests